peters-axon/docuware-connector/docuware-connector-product/README.md

 # DocuWare Connector
-[DocuWare](https://start.docuware.com/) is a software solution for document management and workflow automation.
+[DocuWare](https://start.docuware.com/) is a software solution for document management.
 It allows businesses to capture, organize, store, and securely manage digital documents.
-Additionally, DocuWare helps automate business processes by creating workflows that reduce manual tasks and improve efficiency.

-Axon Ivy’s connector integrates DocuWare with your into you business processes.
+Axon Ivy’s Docuware connector integrates DocuWares' document management solutions with your business processes.

 This connector: